rupeshtiwari/coding-examples-interview-coding-datastructure-algorithm-in-javascript/README.md

 - [quick sort in-place](src/algorithms/sorting/quick-sort/quick-sort-inplace.mjs)
 - [quick sort ](src/algorithms/sorting/quick-sort/quick-sort.mjs)

+### Why Quick sort is used in Array and Merge Sort in Linked List?

+In Quick sort we do not create auxiliary arrays.
+Therefore, it is good choice for Array to use quick sort.
+However in merge sort we create 2 auxiliary arrays.
+Therefore, linked list is a good choice.

 ## Mathematics & Stats You should know

 ### How to initialize array of size n?